He was aware that he was still a child: Development

-In the director's cut version of "He was aware that he was still a child", the staff added the scenes in which Fuyutsuki is working on a boat as an improvised doctor, investigates the Second Impact, meets Yui at the Artificial Evolution Laboratory, and argues with Yui about the transience of life on the shore of Lake Ashi.
-Sequences of scientists in Antarctica during the Second Impact were presented in Death and later merged into the director's cut.
-Sato originally drew the scene of Fuyutsuki and Yui for television airing; this was later reworked and included in the director's cut version.
-Sato did not receive precise directorial directives from Anno; for example, he did not know how the research ships sailing to the South Pole in Gendo's and Fuyutsuki's scene in Antarctica were built, so they had to tell him how to represent them.
-Furthermore, during the first television broadcast, fans speculated Misato killed Kaji at the end of the episode, when he is killed by unidentified people sent by Seele instead, as confirmed by Evangelion staff.
-To remove ambiguity and not let viewers think the killer is Misato, Anno and Gainax edited the final sequences of the director's cut version.
+In the video format version of "He was aware that he was still a child.", the staff added the scenes in which Fuyutsuki is working on a boat as an improvised doctor, investigates the Second Impact, meets Yui at the Artificial Evolution Laboratory, and argues with Yui about the transience of life on the shore of Lake Ashi.
+Sequences of scientists in Antarctica during the Second Impact were presented in Death and later merged into the video format version.
+The scene in which Fuyutsuki meets Yui at the Artificial Evolution Laboratory was already present in the episode's original script.
+Satō originally drew the scene for television airing; this was later reworked and included in the video format version.
+Satō did not receive precise directorial directives from Anno; for example, he did not know how the research ships sailing to the South Pole in Gendo's and Fuyutsuki's scene in Antarctica were built, so they had to tell him how to represent them.
+Furthermore, during the first television broadcast, fans speculated that Misato killed Kaji at the end of the episode, when he is killed by unidentified people sent by Seele instead, as confirmed by Evangelion staff.
+To remove ambiguity and not let viewers think the killer is Misato, Anno and Gainax edited the final sequences of the video format version.

 For "He was aware that he was still a child", following the lead of previous episodes, Gainax used scenes with fake newspaper clippings, real black-and-white photographs, and sketches of characters from the series.
 Evangelion Chronicle said in the episode, the scenes set in 2015 use dull colors while the scenes from Fuyutsuki's past use bright colors, linking this device to Fuyutsuki remembering the scenes as a past that is not yet fully closed.
 The voice actress Megumi Hayashibara, who plays Rei Ayanami, also played Yui Ikari in the episode, reflecting Rei's biography, who since the Proposal document has been thought of as a clone of Yui.
-For the television version's closing theme, Gainax used a version of "Fly Me to the Moon" called "Normal" that was performed by Yoko Takahashi, while for the director's cut version an instrumental version of the song called "4 Beat" was used.
+For the television version's closing theme, Gainax used a version of "Fly Me to the Moon" called "Normal" that was performed by Yōko Takahashi, while for the video format version an instrumental version of the song called "4 Beat" was used.